curlyLasagna/OTS-Student-Documentation/docs/panels.md

 They just sit on top of the podium, connected to a network cable.

-- These panels support [Power over Ethernet](https://www.techtarget.com/searchnetworking/definition/Power-over-Ethernet), so a single network cable takes care of communication and powering on the panel.
+- These panels support [Power over Ethernet](https://www.techtarget.com/searchnetworking/definition/Power-over-Ethernet), so a single network cable takes care of communication and power on the panel.

 ## Wall panels

-As far as I remember, you can take these panels out by hand if you ever have the need to fix it, but if it's not budging, don't try.
+As far as I remember, you can take these panels out by hand if you ever need to fix them, but if it's not budging, don't try.

 ### Basic troubleshooting